1. Beginner guide

 scp f1.py f2.py doc.txt panteater@hpc3.rcic.uci.edu:/pub/panteater

 4. To transfer the /pub/panteater/results/ directory and all its contents from HPC3 to your laptop into the directory where the command is executed top-level directory with its contents locally on your laptop.
-Note the . (a single dot character ) at the end means copy to this current directory.
+Note, the single dot character at the end means copy to this current directory.

 scp -r panteater@hpc3.rcic.uci.edu:/pub/panteater/results .

 You can run many commands and submit many jobs.
-After you are done with your work you need to logout from the cluster:
+After you are done with your work you need to logout from the cluster using logout or exit command, for example:

 [user@login-x:~]$ logout